Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

 sudo apt install libblas-dev liblapack-dev liblapacke-dev gfortran openmpi-bin

-Note that some of the names of the libraries may change slightly in different linux versions or on MacOS.
+Note that some of the names of the libraries may change slightly in different Linux versions or on MacOS.

 Python installation

-Up to version 1.4 of SSCHA, it supports only python <= 3.10.
-If you are using the default python in the system, make sure to have installed the development header files.
-On ubuntu, they can be installed with:
+Up to version 1.4 of SSCHA, it supports only python <= 3.11.
+If you are using the default Python in the system, install the development header files.
+On Ubuntu, they can be installed with:

 sudo apt install python-dev